 Assuming a quorum, the seven nominees for director receiving a plurality of the votes cast for director will be elected as directors of Ocwen.
 A plurality vote requirement means that the director nominees with the greatest number of votes cast, even if less than a majority, will be elected.
 There is no cumulative voting.
 You may vote in favor of or withhold authority to vote for one or more nominees for director.
-For Proposal Two to ratify the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for 2021, Proposal Three to approve Say-on-Pay, and Proposal Four to approve the 2021 Plan, the proposal will be approved if the votes cast by the holders of the shares represented at the Annual Meeting and entitled to vote in favor of the action exceed the votes cast opposing the action.
-Because Proposal Two to ratify the appointment of Deloitte & Touche LLP as our independent registered public accounting firme to approve Say-on-Pay are advisory in nature, there is no specific requirement for approval for these proposals.
+For Proposal Two to ratify the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for 2022, Proposal Three to approve Say-on-Pay, and Proposal Four to approve the 2021 Plan Amendment, the proposal will be approved if the votes cast by the holders of the shares represented at the Annual Meeting and entitled to vote in favor of the action exceed the votes cast opposing the action.
+Because Proposal Two to ratify the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for 2022 and Proposal Two to ratify the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for 2022 and Proposal Two to ratify the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for 2022 and Proposal Three to approve Say-on-Pay are advisory in nature, there is no specific requirement for approval for these proposals.
 It will be up to the Audit Committee and the Compensation and Human Capital Committee with respect to Proposals Two and Three, respectively, as well as the Board of Directors, to determine whether and how to implement the advisory votes on the ratification of the appointment of our independent registered public accounting firm and Say-on-Pay.

 Abstentions will be counted as present and entitled to vote for purposes of determining whether a quorum is present.
 For Proposal One on the election of directors, a "withhold vote" will not be counted in determining the vote's outcome, because the candidates who receive the highest number of "for" votes are elected, and candidates only need a single "for" vote to be elected.
-Abstentions will not be counted as votes cast with respect to Proposal Two to ratify the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for 2021 or Proposal Three to approve Say-on-Pay.
-Under New York Stock Exchange listing standards applicable to shareholder approval of equity compensation plans, abstentions will be counted as votes cast on Proposal Four to approve the 2021 Plan and therefore will have the same effect as votes against that proposal.
-If any broker "non-votes" occur at the meeting with respect to your shares, the broker "non-votes" will be counted as present and entitled to vote for purposes of determining whether a quorum is present, but will not be counted as votes cast with respect to Proposal One on the election of directors, Proposal Three to approve Say-on-Pay, or Proposal Four to approve the 2021 Plan and therefore will not be counted in determining the outcome of those proposals presented for your vote.
+Abstentions will not be counted as votes cast with respect to Proposal Two to ratify the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for 2022, Proposal Three to approve Say-on-Pay, or Proposal Four to approve the 2021 Plan Amendment.
+If any broker "non-votes" occur at the meeting with respect to your shares, the broker "non-votes" will be counted as present and entitled to vote for purposes of determining whether a quorum is present, but will not be counted as votes cast with respect to Proposal Three to approve Say-on-Pay, or Proposal One on the election of directors, Proposal Three to approve Say-on-Pay, or Proposal One on the election of directors, Proposal Three to approve Say-on-Pay, or Proposal One on the election of directors, Proposal Three to approve Say-on-Pay, or Proposal Four to approve the 2021 Plan Amendment and therefore will not be counted in determining the outcome of those proposals presented for your vote.